-We offer Pond Installation, Repair and Cleaning Services, Landscape Installation, Design Services, Landscape and Pond Maintenance, Storm water management, and snow removal in the Southeast, Michigan (MI) area.
+We offer Pond Installation, Repair and Cleaning Services, Landscape Installation, Design Services, Landscape and Pond Maintenance, and Storm water management, in the Southeast, Michigan (MI) area.
 These areas include Monroe, Wayne, Washtenaw, Lenawee, Oakland, Jackson, Livingston, Macomb and Ingram counties.
 We also service the following cities, towns and villages of: Adrian, MI., Ann Arbor, MI., Blissfield, MI., Brighton, MI., Belleville, MI., Britton, MI., Brooklyn, MI., Canton, MI., Chelsea, MI., Clinton, MI., Dearborn, MI., Dexter, MI., Dundee, MI., Farmington Hills, MI., Fenton, MI., Fowlerville, MI., Grass Lake, MI., Gregory, MI.,Hamburg, MI., Hartland, MI., Highland Charter Township, MI., Holly, MI., Howell, MI., Ida, MI., Jackson, MI., Lambertville, MI, Livonia, MI., Lyon Charter Township, MI., Manchester, MI., Michigan Center, MI., Milan, MI., Milford, MI., Monroe, MI., Napoleon, MI., New Boston, MI., MI., New Hudson, MI., Northville, MI., Novi, MI.
 Pinckney, MI., Pittsfield Charter Township, MI., Plymouth, MI., Plymouth Charter Township, MI., Romulus, MI., Saline, MI., South Lyon, MI., Stockbridge, MI., Tecumseh, MI., Temperance, MI., Van Buren Charter Township, MI., Walled Lake, MI., Westland, MI., Whitmore Lake, MI., Wixom, MI., Ypsilanti, MI., Ypsilanti Charter Township, MI.

 What is a Retention or Detention Pond??